 A miter saw is similar to a table saw in that it cuts wood with a rotating circular saw blade.
 A miter saw, on the other hand, serves a very specific purpose, whereas a table saw is a general-purpose wood saw.

-Miter saws are designed specifically for making precise crosscut and angle cuts.
+Miter saws are wood cutting tools that are designed specifically for making precise crosscut and angle cuts.
 They are equipped with a pivoting blade that can be adjusted to various angles.
 As a result, the miter saw can make much more precise miter cuts.
 Overall, the user has more control over where they cut.

 |Feature||Table saw||Miter saw|